 - Rules of Order

 Here you will find the last three years' worth of Community Council agendas and minutes for the meetings.
-Any meeting that was canceled during the year will show (No Meeting) along with the month that it was canceled.

 - Click the link above